Pollinator Garden at Tibbits Park in downtown White Plains

-White Plains Beautification Foundation (wpbf.org) is gearing up to support and promote Pollinator Pathways in our 65+ public gardens and in our own backyards in the county seat of Westchester County, NY.
-We plan to reach out to local organizations, businesses, homeowners and residents to help us reverse the looming environmental threat faced by the loss of pollinators.
+White Plains Beautification Foundation (wpbf.org) supports and promotes Pollinator Pathways in our 70+ public gardens and in our own backyards in the county seat of Westchester County, NY.
+We reach out to local organizations, businesses, homeowners and residents to help us reverse the looming environmental threat faced by the loss of pollinators.
 Ultimately, corridors of pesticide-free native plants will attract pollinators-the bees, butterflies, birds, bats and more-and guide them from property to property in the City of White Plains through a healthful environment and then from town to town across our region from the Hudson to the Housatonic.

 Our mission: To educate White Plains' residents, the business community and other organizations about healthy yards and pollinator habitats and to encourage all to participate.